Common Problems in Contracts and How You Can Avoid Them

 Although ADR is an optional exercise, the Civil Procedure Rules encourage individuals to resolve the issue to the best of their ability prior to taking the matter to court.
 However, it is not a mandatory endeavor.
 Therefore, drafting an ADR clause in your contracts creates a mandatory requirement for individuals to participate in ADR.
 This allows you to potentially remedy the problem without spending extortionate amounts on litigation.

 Although ADR is not necessarily binding, it does offer a form of protection in relation to securing your legal costs if your injured customer does insist on taking the matter to court.
-This means if your offer for compensation is rejected at ADR, but the courts award a similar amount, the insistent customer will have to pay your legal costs.
+This means if your compensation offer gets rejected at ADR, but the courts award a similar amount, the customer who insisted on going to court will have to pay your legal costs.

 Frustration